canonical/k8s-snap/docs/src/snap/howto/install/install-offline.md

 ## Prepare for Deployment

-In preparation for the offline deployment you will download the Canonical Kubernetes snap, fulfill the networking requirements based on your scenario and handle images for workloads and Canonical Kubernetes features.
+In preparation for the offline deployment download the Canonical Kubernetes snap, fulfill the networking requirements based on your scenario and handle images for workloads and Canonical Kubernetes features.